sensei-skipper/DataReleases/README.md

 ![image](https://github.com/sensei-skipper/DataReleases/assets/64160793/ece15582-35ff-4381-a0bb-0a93f4520bb6)

-Where X corresponds to the column, Y to the row, ePix to the pixel charge after calibration, and RunID corresponds to the an internal image index.
+Where X corresponds to the column, Y to the row, ePix to the superpixel charge after calibration, and RunID corresponds to the an internal image index.
 The mask contains a binary code where each bit corresponds to a different mask.
-"1" indicates that a pixel is masked with the mask assigned to the bit number.
+"1" indicates that a supeerpixel is masked with the mask assigned to the bit number.
 For example:

 256 + 4 = 260 In binary is: 0000000100000100.
 Which indicated that the pixel is masked by the Halo and Bleeding cuts.